twilight-wizard/nixmentors/Lab2.5-Git/Lab2.5.md

 - Git allows for local development, which means less network overhead
 - Git is fast, partly because of the lack of network overhead and partly because of its snapshotting design
 - Git is distributed: every client copy is a full backup of the server copy
-- Git is versatile
+- Git is versatile: there are innumerable ways to use git
-- Git is the standard
+- Git is the standard: modern companies are moving away from older version control technologies toward git

 Initial Setup
 -------------